 Escape Rooms London Bridge

-The idea originates from Japan and is very popular throughout the rest of Asia, US and parts of Europe.
+The idea originates from Japan and is very popular throughout the rest of Asia, the US, and parts of Europe.
 Locked in a themed room full of puzzles and mind teasers, you’ve got one hour to escape.
 Can you do it?
-If you love puzzles, cryptic clues and working in a team you will love Escape Rooms.
+If you love puzzles, cryptic clues, and working in a team you will love Escape Rooms.

 Traditional Pie Mash & Liquor from Goddards at Greenwich